nic-dgl103-f24-cvs2/project-Dhaliwal053/README.md

 - Header with logo and nav .
 - Hero Introduction to Ascent Physiotherapy with a brief mission statement.
-- Overview of core services with icons and brief descriptions.
+- Overview of services with brief descriptions.
 - Call-to-action button (e.g., "Book an Appointment").
 - Weblinks
 - Footer will be having information for contact.